Poutatis/MovieReviewApp/README.md

 # Movie Review App

-Detta är en react native applikation som använder sig av [TMdb API](https://developer.themoviedb.org/docs/getting-started) för att fetcha filmer och detaljer om dem.
-För authentikation och datalagring används [Google Firebase](https://firebase.google.com/) authentication och realtime database.

-## Projekt struktur
+This is a react native application which lets you review and rate movies on Android or IOS.
+The application uses [TMdb API](https://developer.themoviedb.org/docs/getting-started) to fetch movie details.
+For authentication and storage I have used [Google Firebase](https://firebase.google.com/) authentication and realtime database.

-## Applikationens funktionalitet
+## Application Functions

-- Applikationen består av 5 sidor.
+- Application has 5 "screens".
-- En Authentikations sida med email/password login och en "Need an account?
-Sign Up" knapp där man kan skapa konto.
+- - First page is used for authentication with email/password login and a "Need an account?
+Sign Up"
-- Efter inlogging kommer man till en välkomst sida med 2 knappar.
-- Movie Search tar dig till en sida med ett sökfält där du kan leta upp filmer.
-  - När du klickar på en film så kommer du till en sida med detaljer om filmen.
-Det finns ett textfält där du kan skriva en review av filmen och ett annat textfält där du kan fylla i hur bra du tyckte filmen var (1-10) samt en "Add Review" knapp som sparar din review till en lista.
-- Välkomst sidans andra knapp tar dig till din Review List där du ser filmer du har reviewat, poster, film title, release date, review och rating.
+- After logging in you are greeted by a welcome page with 2 buttons.
+- Movie Search which takes you to a page with a search bar where you can input a movie name to find movies.
+  - When you have searhced for a movie and click on it, it takes you to a page with details about the movie.
+There is also a text input where you can type a review and a rating field where u can rate the movie 1-10, after reviewing and rating the movie you can click the "Add Review" button which saves your review and puts it in a list which can be found on the Review List page.
+- The other button the the welcome screen takes you to your Review List where you can find movies that you have reviewed, the poster, title, release date and your review + rating.

+## Limitations

+If I had more time I would have liked to have added a feature which lets you see other peoples review lists.

 ## Program start

-För att starta programmet först klona repositoriet.
+To start the program you download or clone the repository.

-1. I root mappen öppan terminalen och kör `npm install`.
+1. In the root map open the terminal and type `npm install`.
-2. Kör `npx expo start` för att starta applikationen.
+2. `npx expo start` to start the application.
-3. Skanna QR koden men din telefon för att kunna använda applikationen.
+3. Scan the QR code with your phone to be able to use the application.